 - Special Birthday Gifts for VIP customers

-- Depends on the products but you can also invite your VIP customers to try your new product launches before they are available for public.
+- It depends on the products but you can also invite your VIP customers to try your new product launches before they are available for the public.

 - Giving them personal selling advisor or customer service.